GustavoAdame/EasyGreen/README.md

 Knowing that I may not be the only one disregarding the environment, I decided to leverage technology to help others be more sustainable.
 The issues that I address is food waste.

 40% of the food in the U.S. today goes uneaten which is equivalent of $165 billion dollars worth of food each year.
-Food that decay in landfills can produces methane, a potent greenhouse gas.
+Food that decay in landfills can produce methane which is a potent greenhouse gas.
 And the list of problems goes on....

 EasyGreen is a intuitive way for people to manage their food and waste by having a digital inventory of food items in their household and provide an array of tools to be eco-friendly: